 The Religion of Atheism

 Okay, so the title of this article is a bit provocative.
 But, I wanted to get your attention.
 You see, I got the idea for this article after attending the 33rd annual atheist convention in Seattle, Washington, in April of 2007.
-It was a very interesting experience and I learned things I did not expect to learn.
-While sitting in the crowd, listening to speakers, and watching the atheists' reactions, it dawned on me how utterly religious they seemed to be.
-No, I'm not saying they believe in a God, and I'm not saying atheism is a religion.
+It was a very interesting experience, and I learned things I did not expect to learn.
+While sitting in the crowd and listening to speakers and watching the atheists' reactions, it dawned on me how utterly religious they seemed to be.
+No, I'm not saying they believe in a God; and I'm not saying atheism is a religion.
 But, they sure acted as though it were.
 Let me explain.

 As I sat there watching, taking notes, and listening, I formulated a list that I think is accurate and representative of what I saw at the convention.
 Please take a look.